MIFisheriesScience/MIFisheriesScience.github.io/_pages/6003Syllabus.md

 - **Office Hours:** Thursday 0900-1200, W2009 (by appointment)

 # Official Course Description

 Deriving trends from data is a key aspect of fisheries science.
-In this course, students will gain expertise in some of the most powerful (and common) statistical techniques.
-Some concepts, such as generalized linear models, will be covered in extensive detail as they are relevant throughout the life sciences.
-Other topics will be more specific to fisheries.
-Equal emphasis will be placed on designing powerful studies and in using pre-existing data to answer scientific questions.
+In this course, students learn the fundamentals of data exploration, study design, and statistical modelling.

 The course will be taught from a user perspective - while theory will be covered as needed, emphasis will be placed on when, where, and how to use these models.